Jfeldman34/AF3Complex/docs/input.md

 from different organisms.

 It may be desirable to ensure that across multiple chains, sequences in the MSA that are from the same organism end up in the same MSA row.
-AlphaFold 3 internally achieves this by looking for the UniProt organism ID in the `pairedMsa` and pairing sequences based on this information.
+AF3Complex internally achieves this by looking for the UniProt organism ID in the `pairedMsa` and pairing sequences based on this information.